Buying real estate in Adelaide?

 What's the price gap between new and resale apartments in Adelaide in 2026?

-As of January 2026, new-build apartments in Adelaide typically cost around 10% to 20% more than comparable resale apartments in the same suburb, with 15% being a practical budgeting rule for most buyers.
+As of June 2026, new-build apartments in Adelaide usually cost about 10% to 20% more than comparable resale apartments in the same broad area.

 Make a profitable investment in Adelaide